June 12, 2024

 While a future in which every surgeon is strictly employed by a hospital remains hard to foresee, how exactly private surgical practice will survive is unclear.

 While Dr. Harding is pessimistic about the future of private practice (“I have to say, I just don’t see it working”), he said he remains slightly hopeful about his own group, which has just hired a new chief operating officer who has her eye firmly on the bottom line.
-Meanwhile, Dr. Welsh advised engaging with ACS resources, and all three surgeons offered advice to those starting out (see sidebars, pages 20 and 21).
+Meanwhile, Dr. Welsh advised engaging with ACS resources, and all three surgeons offered advice to those starting out (see sidebars on this page).

 Although what we can predict about the future of private practice is incomplete, one fact is clear: an impending surgeon shortage as older surgeons retire and are replaced by a less populous generation8 means that the US—particularly underserved and rural areas—will soon need every surgeon it can get, no matter their employment type.